 Having just graduated I did not have a job offer before I set off on my Serve Asia trip.
 I was praying that God would prepare a suitable job for me so when I heard these testimonies I had peace in my heart that God would provide.

 During the last week of my stay in Singapore I started receiving interview invitations and only two weeks after returning to Hong Kong I received a job offer.
-The timing was just right and I praised God for his provision.
+The timing was just right, and I praised God for his provision.

 During KidZone and also now at work, one verse keeps popping up in my mind.
 Colossians 3:23 says “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
-The verse was a good support during KidZone, while I was worrying about employment when I returned to Hong Kong.
+The verse was a good support during KidZone, while I was worrying about employment when I returned home.
 The verse encouraged me to work wholeheartedly in KidZone and entrust my worries to God.